Your cart is currently empty!

 10mm vs 357: Which is Better for Me?

-Which is better the 10mm or the .357 round?
+Which is better, the 10mm or the .357 round?
 This is a question we hear a lot.
 The answer might surprise you.
 Neither is better.
 They are each just slightly different.
-Those differences give one strength over the other as the circumstance changes and the stronger one is not always the same round.
+Those differences give one strength over the other as the circumstances change and the stronger one is not always the same round.

 Factors That We Look At

 Barrel length is a factor that can impact bullet performance.
-Average velocity, ballistic gelatin results, and how you use the round – target practice, hunting, or self-defense also play a part in how ammo performs.
-There are a lot of variables when you compare ammo – Caliber, longer ranges, longer barrels, heavier bullets or rounds, mm vs magnum, revolver cartridge vs rifle cartridge, etc.
+Average velocity, ballistic gelatin results, and how you use the round (target practice, hunting, or self-defense) also play a part in how ammo performs.
+There are a lot of variables when you compare ammo: caliber, longer ranges, longer barrels, heavier bullets or rounds, mm vs magnum, revolver cartridge vs rifle cartridge, and more.

 1. Cartridge Specs